LEO User Manual

 • Start with the food that has the most liquid.

-• Remove the swab from the package and touch/rub up to 5 areas of the food.
+• Remove the swab from the package dip it into a glass of water and touch/rub up to 5 areas of the food.

 • Uncap the bottle and put the swab in the solution.

-• Spin the swab five times and press it against the edges of the tube to extract gluten from the swab.
+• Spin the swab five times, let swab set in solution for 30 seconds, and press it against the edges as you gently pull the swab out of the tube to extract gluten from the swab.

 • Remove the swab and cap the bottle.
 Now shake it five times.